dnelsonsilvav/caffeinealgorithm.github.io/_posts/2016-05-03-imperative-programming.md

 date: 2016-05-03
 ---

-We're here today to write about imperative programming indicating its advantages and disadvantages.
+I'm here today to write about imperative programming indicating its advantages and disadvantages.

 ### What is imperative programming?